shawernseel/Playlist_Project/README.md

 - As a user, I want to be able to remove a song from a playlist
 - As a user, I want to be able to remove a playlist
 - As a user, I want to be able to update a playlist name

+- As a user, I want to be able to save all my playlists to file
+- As a user, I want to be able to load all my playlists from file